skip to Main Content

 4. Detecting Furnace Wall Failure

 Thermal sensors continuously track furnace wall temperatures to detect hot spots and signs of localized wear.
 Operators can use this data to identify thin refractory zones before they lead to collapse, shut down the EAF, and conduct partial repairs to the affected panels.
+By comparing heat signatures over time, operators can identify abnormal patterns that may signal the development of issues.
+As heat-producing friction develops in worn areas, temperature increases can be detected early with thermal monitoring.

 The Benefits of Continuous Thermal Monitoring

 Continuous Thermal Monitoring solutions equip Operators with real-time temperature data, enabling them to proactively identify faults and take corrective action before catastrophic failure occurs.
+Predictive maintenance and preventive maintenance are key components of modern maintenance programs that utilize thermal monitoring sensors to monitor equipment performance, minimize unplanned downtime, and enhance overall asset reliability.

 Rather than rely on time-based physical inspections or reactive maintenance strategies, steel plants can take a proactive approach that improves asset utilization, enhances workplace safety, and mitigates the risk of catastrophic equipment failure.